Spring Street station (IND Eighth Avenue Line): Construction and opening

+Later years

+The New York City Board of Transportation announced plans in November 1949 to spend $325,000 extending platforms at several IND stations, including Canal Street, to accommodate 11-car, 660 ft trains.
+The lengthened trains began running during rush hour on September 8, 1953, with eleven-car trains operating on weekdays.
+The project cost $400,000 and increased the total carrying capacity of rush-hour trains by 4,000 passengers.
+The operation of eleven-car trains ended in 1958 because of operational difficulties.
+The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly align the train with the platform.
+It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.

 The station was renovated as part of the 2010–2014 MTA Capital Program.
 An MTA study conducted in 2014 found that 31% of station components were out of date.

+As part of a rezoning of 550 Washington Street, it was proposed to make the downtown platform of the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990, as well as add a new street stair at the southwest corner of Spring Street and Sixth Avenue.
+Construction began around June 2024.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station fully wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 Like most local subway stations, Spring Street has two side platforms and four tracks.
 The two center express tracks are used by the A train during daytime hours.
 A crossunder just within fare control allows a free transfer between directions.

 Wall tiling suggests that fare controls and a crossunder have been removed from the north end of the station.
 The platforms have a blue trim line on a dark blue border (ultramarine blue and cobalt blue, with replacement tiles at the north end that are ultramarine blue and navy blue).
 The name tablets consist of "SPRING ST" in white sans-serif font on a dark blue background with a lighter blue border.
 Beneath the trim line and name tablets are "SPRING" and directional signs in white lettering on a black border tiled onto the walls.
 Blue I-beam columns run along the entire length of both platforms, with every other one having the standard black and white station signs.